Hanging Out in Gustavia Town St. Barth

 St. Barts Factoid

-American Express is not widely taken here, so be prepared to bring another card that does not have foreign transaction fees, or take money out of the ATMs.
-The currency used in St. Barth is the Euro.
+American Express is not widely accepted here, so be prepared to bring another card that does not have foreign transaction fees or withdraw money from ATMs.
+The currency used in St. Barts is the Euro.

 We had our own villa, of course, during our stay on St. Barth, so we enjoyed eating at home on the gorgeous patio of our villa, which overlooked a rough ocean beach.